 - Local Bus: Serviced by local buses

 - Scholarships: They offer academic scholarships and strive for excellence for Years 7 and 11.
-The Scholarship application process commences two years before commencement.
+The Scholarship application process begins two years before the start date.
 All applicants are required to sit a Scholarship test, and shortlisted applicants will be invited to an interview and an audition where relevant.

 Hills Grammar Open Days & Tours